 A three-way switch is the type that turns on lights from both ends of a hallway.
 These diagrams clearly show how to wire a pair of three-way light switches in three different situations.

-When replacing a three-way light switch, be sure to return the wires to the proper screw terminals.
-On three-way switches, two terminals are the same color and the third terminal—called the common terminal—is a different metal or color.
+When replacing an existing three-way light switch, be sure to return the wires to the proper screw terminals.
 Put a piece of tape on the wire that goes to the common terminal screw.
 The other two wires can attach to either of the identical terminals.

 There are three basic ways three-way switches may be set up to control one or more lights.
 The right one for you will depend upon where the power enters the circuit (at one of the switches or at the light fixture), and the placement of the switches and lights.

 Please note: All switches that have a green grounding screw or wire must be grounded to the metal electrical box or to the circuit’s bare or green ground wire.

 A) The wires from the power source may enter one switch box first, then travel to the light, and then terminate at the other switch.
 Note in this illustration that the inbound white wire travels through the first switch box and terminates at the light fixture.

 C) The wires from the power source go from switch to switch, and then go to the light.
 In this configuration, the power enters the first switch, and the light fixture is placed after the second switch.